practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 As you read through this code, you may have noticed that `::File` is used instead of `File`, which looks a bit awkward.
-The problem here is that chef defines its own `File` class that ends up having a naming collision with Ruby's core class.
+The problem here is that Chef defines its own `File` class that ends up having a naming collision with Ruby's core class.
 So to safely make use of Ruby's `File` class, we need to explicitly do our constant lookup from the top-level namespace.
 This is just a small side effect of how Chef's recipe DSL is implemented, but it is